tahlilma/commander-ts/README.md

 # WARNING
 This is an experimental version of commander.
 There are a few changes to the file structrue and the documentation below is not correct.
 I am too lazy to fix it so you need to figure out the changes by yourself.
 The way you run this is a bit different.
 You need to run `tsc --watch` in the project root directory and also have `npm run dev` (nodemon) running in the background.
 In this version of commander the commands are written with TypeScript.
 Everything else is still JavaScript.

+**IMPORTING ANY UTILS WILL COMPLETELY AND UTTERLY BREAK EVERYTHING**

 # Commander